kainlite/fancyflask/README.md

 * [sops](https://github.com/mozilla/sops)
 * [helm](https://helm.sh/docs/intro/install/)
 * [helm-secrets](https://github.com/jkroepke/helm-secrets#sops)

 Instructions vary depending the distribution and operative system, so follow the recommendations by your vendor.

 ### Creating and updating secrets
 We are going to use an already generated PGP key to create the secrets and I will commit these to the repository so anyone can encrypt/decrypt/test/play.

-Disclaimer: NEVER DO THIS!
-Instead use a KMS service from your cloud provide or host your own solution with something like [Hashicorp Vault](https://www.hashicorp.com/resources/how-vault-compare-cloud-kms)
+**Disclaimer**: NEVER DO THIS!
+Instead use a KMS service from your cloud provider or host your own solution with something like [Hashicorp Vault](https://www.hashicorp.com/resources/how-vault-compare-cloud-kms)

 Import the PGP key: